Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 After we got approved to sell in the shoe category, we decided to spend a two-week period sourcing shoes through OA, track the resulting sales, calculate our return on investment (ROI) and profits, and then decide from there how we wanted to proceed with adding shoes to our overall FBA strategy.

-Every day for two weeks, I diligently looked at the deals on my Your Sourced Inventory list, spent my sourcing budget, and waited for the shoes to arrive at our doorstep.
+Every day for two weeks, I diligently looked at the deals on my paid sourcing subscription list, spent my sourcing budget, and waited for the shoes to arrive at our doorstep.
 The shoes came in, we processed them, and we sent them to FBA and waited for the sales.

 And waited.
 And waited.
 And waited.